-The price of a stock typically fluctuates since a wide range of factors contribute to the cost.
+The price of a stock fluctuates since a wide range of factors contribute to the cost.
 Fundamental factors determine the long-term price trends for stocks, while technical elements have an impact on short-term price changes.

 Stock Price Basics

-The price tells us how much a buyer is willing to pay and for how low a company is willing to sell its stocks.
+The price tells us how much a buyer is willing to pay and how low a company is willing to sell its stocks.
 Somewhere in the middle lies the actual price.

 A stock's price and value are usually within the same ballpark.
 However, sometimes stock prices can be much higher or lower than their value.
 Stocks have two prices, which are: